wdomski/ARClab/ex/FreeRTOS/README.md

 - starting FreeRTOS scheduler,
 - communication between tasks using mutexes,
 - communication using queues in different modes.

-You have to connect two pins with a wire.
-Pin PA0 (analog input) and PC13 (blue button).
-Connect those two ports while the dev board is not connected to power!
-Use the leaflet given out during classes to identify the MCU pins.
-Before proceeding further inform teacher about the connection and ask for permission to proceed further.

 **This exercise contains three subexercises.**